-Candied Orange Peels are confections that are a tantalizing combination of sweet and bitter.
+Make delicious Candied Orange Peels (Mut Vo Cam), tantalizingly sweet and bitter confections, with this easy recipe.
 Orange peels definitely have a bite but when combined with a sugar syrup, the pairing works amazingly well.
 It’s a decadent sweet treat that is all-natural with just 2 ingredients: fresh oranges and sugar.
 Did you know orange peels have lots of vitamins and minerals like calcium, copper, magnesium, vitamins A, B and dietary fiber?
 Don’t throw away these enriched rinds.
-Use them in this super-easy recipe to make this delicious sweet treat!
+Use them in this super-easy recipe to make a truly delicious sweet treat!

 Oranges with a thicker skin like navel oranges work really well in this recipe.